Sleep breathing study seeks clues to prevent sudden death in epilepsy

 Summary

-This study looks at how breathing and waking from sleep are connected in people with drug-resistant epilepsy.
-Researchers will measure carbon dioxide levels and breathing responses during deep sleep in 60 participants.
-The goal is to better understand why some patients face a higher risk of sudden unexpected death in epilepsy (SUDEP).
+This study looks at how breathing and waking up from sleep are linked in people with drug-resistant epilepsy.
+About 60 adults with epilepsy and healthy volunteers will have their breathing tested during deep sleep.
+The goal is to understand why some people with epilepsy are at risk for sudden unexpected death (SUDEP) and find ways to prevent it.

 Disclaimer